Skip to content

 The retry handler walks the exception chain (getPrevious()) to detect retryable status codes and connection errors wrapped by third-party SDKs.
 If your SDK wraps a Guzzle, Laravel HTTP, or Symfony HTTP exception as a previous exception, retries work automatically with no adapter code needed.

-For SDKs that throw completely custom exceptions (not wrapping Guzzle), see the CustomizesRetry interface.
+For SDKs that throw completely custom exceptions (not wrapping Guzzle), you have two options:

 Standalone retry handler